 The Problem With Not Being Self-Aware Today

 Today, it’s not just interactions with friends, family, and coworkers, influencing our self-awareness.
 Social media scratches our voyeuristic itch.
-With easy access to how others live, it’s easy to chase things that appeal to us aesthetically, but don’t translate into our unique requirements, for actual fulfillment.
+We invite others to share our most private moments.

-If you believe that monogamy’s impossible, (false truth), you may think that you’ll never attract a faithful partner, (self-limiting belief).
-What’s the result?
-You act out a self-limiting behavior, (which can go a variety of ways).
+If you believe that monogamy’s impossible, (false truth), you may think that you’ll never attract a faithful partner (self-limiting belief).
+This often results in acting out a self-limiting behavior (which can go a variety of ways).

 How Self-Awareness Creates Fulfillment in Every Aspect of Your Life

 Most of us juggle multiple titles in our daily lives.
-Entrepreneur, parent, employee, significant other, student, son/daughter, caregiver to an aged parent (just naming a few).
-Increasing your level of self-awareness can easily be the difference between hitting a wall, and hitting your stride.
+Entrepreneur, parent, employee, significant other, student, etc. Increasing your level of self-awareness can easily be the difference between hitting a wall, and hitting your stride.

 Self-Awareness in Entrepreneurship

 Multiple research shows that self-awareness is a crucial trait of successful business leaders.
 A study by Green Peak Partners and Cornell University examined 72 executives at public and private companies with revenues from $50 million to $5 billion.
 They find that “a high self-awareness score was the strongest predictor of overall success.”

 From “Wantrepreneurs,” to full-fledged Entrepreneurs, self-awareness is a major factor in: